-- (A) Discovery shall be very limited in scope and permitted only if it is relevant, material, and directly pertains to the specific allegation(s), charge(s), or complaint(s) contained in the Notice of Intent to Remove. - (B) Discovery shall be reciprocal between the Parties. - (C) All discovery requests must be narrowly tailored to avoid unreasonable burden, harassment, remoteness, or the production of irrelevant or cumulative evidence. - (1) Voluminous discovery requests are generally disfavored and should not be granted. - (2) Abuse of the discovery process for the purpose of harassment is prohibited. - (3) The Hearing Officer has discretion to sanction either Party for abuse of the discovery process.
+(A) In general, discovery shall be very limited in scope and permitted only if it is relevant, material, and directly pertains to the specific allegation(s), charge(s), or complaint(s) contained in the Notice of Intent to Remove.
+Discovery shall be permitted only as specifically allowed in this Section VI.

+(B) Discovery shall be reciprocal between the Parties.

+(C) All discovery requests must be narrowly tailored to avoid unreasonable burden, harassment, remoteness, or the production of irrelevant or cumulative evidence.

+- (1) Voluminous discovery requests are generally disfavored and should not be granted. - (2) Abuse of the discovery process for the purpose of harassment is prohibited. - (3) The Hearing Officer has discretion to sanction either Party for abuse of the discovery process.

-2. Initial Evidence Exchange
+2. Initial Exchange of Exhibits

-(A) Within five (5) days after the Hearing Officer is appointed, the Parties must exchange all evidence they intend to offer or introduce at the Removal Hearing.
+(A) Within five (5) days after the Hearing Officer is appointed, the Parties must exchange all exhibits (other than those that will be used for impeachment or rebuttal evidence) they intend to offer or introduce at the Removal Hearing.

-3. Additional Discovery
+3. Limited Additional Discovery